ailoha/workflow-visit-website/README.md

   - Modify `/visit-website/visitWebsite.js` if you want to simulate different user interactions.
   - Extend `/visit-website/websites.json` with any number of URLs.
-  - Combine with other workflows for broader E5 activity coverage.
+  - Combine with other workflows (e.g., [workflow-m365-audit-logs](https://github.com/ailoha/workflow-m365-audit-logs)) for broader E5 activity coverage.